Was it rape?

 What do I do?

 The most important thing is tell someone you trust.
 They can help you through some of the decisions you need to make.
 If you can’t bear to tell someone you know, then ring the Rape Crisis helpline on 0808 802 9999.
 You’ll be able to talk through your options with someone in confidence.
-Rape Crisis offer support for all victims of rape, female or male.
+Rape Crisis offer support for all victims of rape, no matter what their gender is.

 The big question to ask yourself is: What’s the best thing for me to do?
 How am I best going to get through this?